jsjohn026/homebase/README.md

 # React + Vite
+This app serves as a portal to submit requests for repairs or attention from a renter to a tenant.

+# React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.